 Things to do

-Whether you’re a fashionista or a casual window-shopper, check out Rodeo Drive for some of the best shopping in the world.
+Fashionistas and casual window-shoppers should make their way to Rodeo Drive for some of the best shopping in the world.
 This Beverly Hills road boasts plenty of designer names, luxury hotels, and high-end restaurants.
-Check your bank balance before treating yourself, or just go to experience the iconic location!
+Check your bank balance before treating yourself, or just go to experience the iconic location itself!

 Finally, Sunset Boulevard cuts through nearly 22 miles (35 kilometers) of LA, but the Sunset Strip is the most interesting section of the road.
-This is LA’s nightlife hub, a cluster of rooftop bars, live music, and comedy clubs.
-If you’re planning a night on the town, Sunset Strip is the place for you!
+This is LA’s nightlife hub, a cluster of rooftop bars, music venues, and comedy clubs.
+So, if you’re planning a night on the town, the Sunset Strip is the place for you!

 Places to see